brokiem/BedrockReplay/README.md

 ## FAQ
 **Q: Can I use BedrockReplay on Minecraft: Java Edition?**<br>
 A: No, BedrockReplay is designed specifically for Minecraft: Bedrock Edition.
-However, you can export replays to Minecraft: Java Edition viewer for viewing (SOON).

 **Q: How do I customize the replay settings?**<br>
-A: Cooming soon
+A: Coming soon

 **Q: How do I record my singleplayer world?**<br>
 A: You can use Bedrock Dedicated Server to record your singleplayer world.
 Just set the `address` and `port` in the `config.json` file located in the BedrockReplay directory to the address and port of your Bedrock Dedicated Server.